 The question comes up a lot, how big a real estate deposit is needed to hold the property?

 The one the out of state buyer really is interested in but can not just drop everything to trot up the pike to see it in person.
 That is one reason we shoot, edit, upload real estate videos so there is not lacking the show and tell property information that makes it necessary to do the expensive travel.
 Each time something good comes up for the property buyer to consider one by one spaced out over time.

 Holding the property is not in the best interest of the seller of real estate.

-Lost opportunities to selling happen to when a previous buyer who was not ready becomes in a position to proceed with a purchase.
+Lost opportunities to selling happen when a previous buyer who was not ready to becomes in a position to proceed with a purchase.

 But is held off because someone has a first right of refusal to buy.
 So taking a deposit contingent on a long time getting here or a slew of contingencies is not the wise course of action.
 Because this buyer has loose ends, is not ready, willing and able to buy today.

 Maine land, the soil quality of the dirt from the surface down is not all the same.